Anisorf/aicada/blocks/couponext/README.md

-SEBSOFT COUPON PLUGIN
+BUILD UPON SEBSOFT COUPON PLUGIN BY KOCEVA FROSINA

-The Sebsoft Coupon Plugin offers you the possibility to create coupons for various levels of course access.
-Using a coupon code, users will be enrolled into courses that are attached to the coupon.
+The Coupon Ext Plugin offers you the possibility to create coupons for various levels of course access.
+Using a coupon code, users will be enrolled into courses that are attached to the coupon, or chosen by the user.

 There are a few different ways of generating coupons:
+- Course Specific level: this means the coupon is valid for any course selected from the end user Once the coupon code is entered by a user, he or she will be enroled in the chosen course and the coupon is claimed.

 - Course level: this means one or more course(s) need to be selected for which the coupon is valid.
   Once the coupon code is entered by a user, he or she will be enroled in every course the coupon is attached to.